TurboGears/tg2/docs/2.0/Controllers.rst

 .. _these urls:
 .. _three urls:

+We look at the methods of the ``Root`` class next.

-The ``index`` method is the start point of any TurboGears/CherryPy class.
+The ``index`` method is the start point of any TurboGears controller class.
 When you access a URL like

 * http://localhost:8080
 * http://localhost:8080/